gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 ![Gatsbygram](ui-and-code.png)

-[Gatsbygram](https://gatsbygram.gatsbyjs.org) is the first Gatsby 1.0
+[Gatsbygram](https://gatsbygram.gatsbyjs.org) is a clone of Instagram that is the the first Gatsby 1.0 example site.
-example site.

 It's a clone of Instagram built with Gatsby 1.0 to show how building websites with the React ecosystem, Gatsby's new GraphQL data